Connect with others who understand.

 • Rheumatoid arthritis

-People with vitiligo will sometimes have up to three or more other autoimmune disorders.
+Some people with vitiligo have at least three other autoimmune disorders.
 One member of MyVitiligoTeam said, “I have vitiligo, thyroid dysfunction, and diabetes mellitus — all a result of autoimmune disease.
 I also have osteoarthritis in both knees and rheumatoid arthritis in my feet and hands.”

-With autoimmune thyroid disorders like Hashimoto’s or Graves’ disease, the immune system creates antibodies that attack the thyroid gland in the neck.
-The thyroid gland is a key part of the endocrine system, which produces and regulates hormones in the body.
-Inflammation of the thyroid gland leads to thyroid dysfunction and hormonal dysfunction.
+With thyroid disorders like Hashimoto’s or Graves’ disease, the immune system produces thyroid autoantibodies that attack the thyroid gland in the neck.
+The thyroid gland is a key part of the endocrine system, which produces and regulates hormones.
+Inflammation of the thyroid gland causes hormonal and thyroid dysfunction.

-It is important to note the presence of thyroid antibodies does not necessarily mean that thyroid disease will occur.
-A person can have thyroid antibodies throughout their lifetime without developing any thyroid disease.
+It’s important to note that the presence of thyroid antibodies doesn’t necessarily mean that thyroid disease will occur.
+A person can have thyroid antibodies throughout their life but never develop thyroid disease.

 • Vitiligo that covers more body surface area